Interac ALT English Teacher Salary in Japan: Detailed Breakdown

 Heart and monitor illustration

-Health Insurance – Deducted from Salary
+Health Insurance & Pension – Deducted from Salary

 All people living in Japan are required to be enrolled in a Japanese government-approved health insurance program.
 For persons working over a certain numbers of hours per week and making over certain income thresholds, the Employee’s Health and Pension system (known as “Shakai Hoken” 社会保険) is the typical system to be enrolled in.
 Most of our full-time instructors will be enrolled in this system.